 Little wonder that this archipelago inspired an international bestseller novel, ‘The Guernsey Literary and Potato Peel Pie Society’, which was also released as a film, starring the fabulous Lily James, and directed by Mike Newell (who made Four Weddings and a Funeral).
 If you haven’t seen it yet, then I recommend you do, it’s on iTunes & Netflix (depending upon where you live in the world).

-Following my recent visit to the islands, I realised that Guernsey and Alderney have really emerged as foodie destinations.
+Following my recent visit to the islands, I understand why Guernsey and Alderney have emerged as foodie destinations.

 Think slow food; organic and healthy slow-reared animals; family dairy farmers; and artisan food producers making superb cheeses (my favourite was Fort Grey, a soft blue cheese, handmade with Guernsey milk by cheese maker Fenella Maddison – you just have to try it!); traditional cider makers; and even gin distillers!